SamG-Coder/nntc/README.md

 You need CMake, a C++17 compiler and the CUDA toolkit.
 CUDA 12.8 or newer is the minimum the build accepts; 13.4 (VS 2026) and 13.3 (WSL) are what this tree is built and gated with.

-Windows, the toolchain this tree is developed and gated on -- **Visual Studio 2026 with CUDA 13.4** (CMake 4.2 or newer; the CMake bundled with VS 2026 is fine):
+Windows, the toolchain this tree is developed on -- **Visual Studio 2026 with CUDA 13.4** (CMake 4.2 or newer; the CMake bundled with VS 2026 is fine):

 ```